ssrg-vt/FoxDec/README.md

 FoxDec enables enhancing software security in three different ways: i) verifying memory safety properties, ii) trustworthy binary patching, and iii) trustworthy binary hardening.

 FoxDec can verify a class of memory safety properties, including return address integrity, bounded control flow, and adherence to calling conventions.
 These properties are also established through formal proofs using the Isabelle/HOL theorem prover.
-FoxDec was demonstrated to verify these memory safety properties of GNU CoreUtils and the Xen hypervisor (the industrial-strength virtualization software used in many production systems including Amazon’s AWS).
+FoxDec was demonstrated to verify these memory safety properties of GNU CoreUtils and the [Xen hypervisor](https://xenproject.org/) (the industrial-strength virtualization software used in many production systems, including [Amazon AWS](https://aws.amazon.com/)).
 The case study conducted on Xen (which has 450K instructions) is the most extensive such memory safety verification conducted on an industrial-strength, off-the-shelf software system that was not written with formal verification in mind.

 FoxDec can be used for trustworthy binary patching, such as replacing components of a binary with enhanced versions, which may be needed due to bug fixes, replacing deprecated code/library, or fixing vulnerabilities discovered in the original component.
-FoxDec’s trustworthy binary patching capabilities were demonstrated on the binary executable of the World Wide Web Get (wget) program, which is used in many systems to download files from the Internet, supporting the most widely used Internet protocols (e.g., HTTP and FTP).
+FoxDec’s trustworthy binary patching capabilities were demonstrated on the binary executable of the [World Wide Web Get (wget)](https://www.gnu.org/software/wget/) program, which is used in many systems to download files from the Internet, supporting the most widely used Internet protocols (e.g., HTTP and FTP).
 Currently, wget supports HTTP connections, despite them being considered insecure.
 FoxDec was used to patch wget so that it only supports HTTPS (the secure variant of HTTP).
-Additionally, FoxDec was demonstrated to replace the cryptography implementation that wget uses (i.e., OpenSSL) with a new version that is quantum-resistant.
-Moreover, FoxDec was demonstrated for rapid remediation: the CVE-2019-5953 states that the function do_conversion() of wget can cause a buffer overflow.
+Additionally, FoxDec was demonstrated to replace the cryptography implementation that wget uses (i.e., [OpenSSL](https://www.openssl.org/)) with a new version that is quantum-resistant.
+Moreover, FoxDec was demonstrated for rapid remediation: the [CVE-2019-5953](https://nvd.nist.gov/vuln/detail/CVE-2019-5953) states that wget's function do_conversion() can cause a buffer overflow.
 For rapid remediation, FoxDec was used to patch wget so that it terminates whenever this security vulnerability occurs.

 FoxDec can be used for trustworthy binary hardening.
-Example use-cases include: i) enhancing binary with hardware-enabled control flow integrity, which prevents control flow hijack attacks, ii) enhancing binary with read-only ELF sections for relocations, which prevents arbitrary code execution attacks, and iii) generating debugging information for binary (after recompilation) to aid vulnerability analysis after a crash.
+Example use-cases include: i) enhancing binary with [hardware-enabled control flow integrity][intel-cet], which prevents control flow hijack attacks, ii) enhancing binary with [read-only ELF][ro-elf] sections for relocations, which prevents arbitrary code execution attacks, and iii) generating debugging information for binary (after recompilation) to aid vulnerability analysis after a crash.

 ## Limitations <a name="limits"></a>